masakhane-io/masakhane-mt/README.md

 First, we encourage you read up on our website: [masakhane.io](https://masakhane.io)

+All language pairs that we currently have benchmarks for can be found [here](https://github.com/masakhane-io/masakhane/tree/master/en-zu/autshumato-baseline)

 ## Outcomes

 1. Put African NLP on the map by publishing a paper at a top-tier NLP conference featuring as many languages and countries and researchers as possible.